 - If you see anything that could be a danger to other people, report it immediately to a member of staff.

 - Students are forbidden to smoke (including e-cigarettes or similar) or drink alcohol and energy drinks on the school premises or grounds, or on the way to and from school.
 It is also forbidden to bring cigarettes, e-cigarettes, matches, tobacco or lighters onto the school premises or grounds or on the way to and from school.
-Students caught smoking on or in the vicinity of the school sites or on the way to and from school can expect to be excluded.
+Students caught smoking or vaping on or in the vicinity of the school sites or on the way to and from school can expect to be excluded.

 - If any student brings illegal substances onto the school premises or is found to be carrying illegal substances on the way to or from school, the police will be contacted.